Feel the churn: Why retail churn is unique

 Customer churn is the bane of most companies’ existence - why does it happen?
 How can it be identified?
 And most importantly, is there a way to prevent it?
 When you think about the customer buying journey in industries like banking & financial, telecommunications, utilities, insurance, SaaS etc., it tends to go something like this:

-- and down the road that customer gets to decide whether or not they want to renew the contract or continue working with the company
+- Down the road that customer gets to decide whether or not they want to renew the contract or continue working with the company

 This is true for most industries.
 But it isn’t true for retail.